KerryZhao/MiniBlast/README.md

 MiniBlast
 =========

-parallel program that uses a monitor to handle threading in a search program
+Parallel program that uses a monitor to handle threading to search for a query